lucasxsong/lshell/README.md

 ## User's Manual:

 ### Test
-This command allows you to test if a particular path or file exists in the repository that is it called in.
+This command allows you to test if a particular path or file exists in the repository that it is called in.

 **Usage**

 Call the function by typing `test` followed by any flags you wish to call and the file/path you wish to test.

-`-e` checks if the file/directory exists
+`-e` - checks if the file/directory exists
-`-f` checks if the file/directory exists and is a regular file `-d` checks if the file/directory exists and is a directory If a user does not specify a flag, the `-e` flag will be used by default.
+`-f` - checks if the file/directory exists and is a regular file `-d` - checks if the file/directory exists and is a directory If a user does not specify a flag, the `-e` flag will be used by default.

 The function returns `(True)` if the file/path exists and `(False)` if the file/path does not exist.